-- CloudFront is a fully managed, fast content delivery network (CDN) service that speeds up the distribution of static, dynamic web or streaming content to end-users.
+- CloudFront is a fully managed, fast content delivery network (CDN) service that speeds up the distribution of static, dynamic web, or streaming content to end-users.

 - CloudFront delivers the content through a worldwide network of data centers called edge locations or Point of Presence (POP).

-- CloudFront securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
+- CloudFront securely delivers data, videos, applications, and APIs to customers globally with low latency, and high transfer speeds, all within a developer-friendly environment.